jevko/djevko.h/HEREDOCS.md

 So length-prefixed strings can work well for storing binary data, as a much faster alternative to base64 or the like.

 Keep in mind however that most text editors won't be able to edit your binary files directly without corrupting them.
-Reading however will might still be possible.
+Reading however might still be possible.